 Of all heart conditions, women are more likely than men to suffer from broken heart syndrome, a condition where extreme emotional stress causes severe (albeit short-term) heart muscle failure.

-So your emotional heart really can affect your physical heart…
+Your emotional heart really can affect your physical heart

 In their study, researchers tracked the mental and physical health of 1,100 women for 10 years.
 The women had an average age of 55, and none of them had any history of heart ailments.